neurolabusc/AppleSiliconForNeuroimaging/README.md

 The infrastructure scientists depend on is not yet available for this architecture.
 Here are some of the short term limitations:

  - Scientists using the popular [R](https://developer.r-project.org/Blog/public/2020/11/02/will-r-work-on-apple-silicon/index.html) and Python languages require an open source [Fortran compiler](https://walkingrandomly.com/?p=6696).
 While Python is available on Apple Silicon, tools like Numpy and [Scipy](https://github.com/scipy/scipy/wiki/Dropping-support-for-Accelerate) require Fortran compilation.
+One solution is to install a Python distribution like [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run its pip installer to add Intel packages (the scripts included in this repository include numpy, pandas, seaborn).
+There is a delay when one first imports one of these libraries while they are translated.
+Subsequently, the translated Python libraries appear to run well.
  - Current Apple Silicon compilers do [not support OpenMP](https://github.com/Homebrew/brew/issues/7857).
 Many scientific tools use this framework to implement parallel computing.
 This means most native tools will only be able to use a single CPU at a time (though note translated x86-64 OpenMP applications will run multi-threaded).
  - Docker does not [support Apple Silicon](https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/).
 These containers are popular with many neuroimaging tools.
  - Many [homebrew components](https://github.com/Homebrew/brew/issues/7857) do not support Apple Silicon.
 Users will have to [install translated components](https://soffes.blog/homebrew-on-apple-silicon).